 After the withdrawal of the Romans, there was little evidence of any continuous Saxon settlement in Ipswich.
 It wasn't until the 7th century that Saxon occupation developed on the site of the present town.
 Around 720 AD the town expanded, covering a 50ha area, with a newly laid street pattern, significant waterfront activity, craft production and international trade.
 Ipswich became one of the most important Anglo-Saxon towns in England.
 The 9th century brought a period of great cultural change after Scandinavian invasion in 865 AD; Ipswich remained under Scandinavian rule and settlement until the West Saxon conquest in 920.

-Find out more about Ipswich in the Saxon period below.
+Click on the headings below to find out more about Ipswich in the Saxon period.

 Immediately following the collapse of Roman rule in Western Europe, evidence for activity in Ipswich is sparse.
 Two brooches of early 5th-century date, found during excavations at School Street in 1983-5, probably represent items scavenged from a site of this date yet to be found in the Borough.
 There is some indication of activity around this time in the ruins of the Castle Hill Roman villa but nothing as yet to indicate permanent occupation.